A major meteor shower that produces a high activity, but rather narrow, peak

 Peak Quadrantid ZHRs seem to vary from year to year.
 In 2012, the peak ZHR only reached around 80, whereas in 2009 the peak was broader with the ZHR exceeding 100.
 The most recent year in which the Quadrantid peak was well observed was 2014.
 The IMO activity curve for the 2014 Quadrantids http://www.imo.net/members/imo_live_shower?shower=QUA&year=2014 suggests that a particularly strong return was seen, with the peak ZHR probably exceeding 150.
 Observations in 2015 were severely hindered by a bright Moon.
 The 2016 Quadrantids were better seen, but the IMO activity curve included no observations close to the predicted peak time of 08h UT – the ZHR had reached about 70 an hour before this time.
 Observed hourly rates will, of course, be lower than the ZHR value, but you can maximise the number that you see by choosing a dark observing site with a clear view of the sky.

 The Quadrantid radiant, being located at Dec +49, is circumpolar for observers north of latitude 41 N. It is lowest in the sky at around 20h local time and highest at the end of night.
-Few observers will have the stamina to stay out all night, but another option (for those who can drag themselves from their warm bed!) is to set your alarm for 3am or 4am and then observe from then until dawn with the radiant high in the sky.
+Few observers will have the stamina to stay out all night, but another option (for those who can drag themselves from their warm bed!) is get some rest in the evening of January 3 then observe from midnight until dawn with the radiant high in the sky.